Have you heard about the Circle of Control?

 In the workbook, I give examples of what we can and can not control when it comes to breakups, relationships, grieving, school/job, mental and physical illness, and social media.

 Each worksheet encourages you to find the aspects of your unique situation that are in your control so that you can focus only on those things.
 (There are also blank circles too!)
 If you’re on Patreon you can get it for free.
 There’s also the option to get early access to purchase it.
-(It depending on your tier)
+(It depends on your tier)